kamalraj21/docs-as-a-code/source/about.rst

 About this page
 ===============
 This is an example page for Sphinx documentation.
+This is a demo of version 2.0 content.

 How it Works
 ------------